flinker-app/docsfx/docs/ifc-viewer-usage-for-power-bi.md

 ![Copy Power BI Query to Load IFC Files](/_media/copy-power-bi-query-to-load-ifc-files.png)

+### 2. Paste the query into your own report

 5. Open your own report, go to **Transform Data**, right-click in the Queries pane, and select **Paste**.
-6. Adjust the file path parameter if needed.
+6. Adjust the file location parameter if needed.
 7. Click **Close & Apply** to save the changes and load the data into your report.

-### 2. Add the IFC Viewer Visual from AppSource
+### 3. Add the IFC Viewer Visual from AppSource

 1. In Power BI Desktop, go to the Visualizations pane and click on **Get more visuals (… )** to search the IFC Viewer visual in the Appstore and add the IFC Viewer visual to your report.
 2. Once added, find the IFC Viewer icon in the Visualizations pane and click it to add the visual to your report canvas.
+### 3. Bind the required fields to the IFC Viewer visual

+- Drag and drop the `IFC Chunks` field from your `IFC` query table to the **IFC Chunks** data field of the IFC Viewer visual.
+This field contains the binary or text data representing the IFC model and is essential for rendering the 3D model in the viewer.

-3. Bind the `IFC Chunks` and `GUIDS` (or similar) fields from your `IFC` query table to the corresponding data fields in the IFC Viewer visual, ensuring the GUID is used as the linking key.
+- Drag and drop the `GUIDS` field from your `IFC` query table to the **IDs** data field of the IFC Viewer visual.
+This field contains the unique identifiers for each element in the IFC model and is used to link the IFC data to other tables or visuals in your report.

+> [!NOTE]
+> In the IFC Viewer Visual you can show or hide individual building elements (such as walls, floors, doors, windows, columns, beams, stairs etc.) by their unique GlobalId (GUID) e.g. `3zE3wwXjt4f9f19eugD1Q0`.
+Other IFC objects (property sets, materials, etc.) may also have GUIDs, but they don’t map one-to-one to a visible element in your scene.

 ![Bind IFC Query Fields to Power BI Visual's Data Fields](/_media/bind-ifc-query-fields-to-power-bi-visuals-data-fields.png)

-### 3. Optional: Link IFC Data to your existing data
+### 4. Optional: Link IFC Data to your existing data

 1. In the **Model** view, select your existing data table.
 2. Click **Manage Relationships** > **New**.